 When assessing clarity for lab-created diamonds, you want to choose a grade that is eye-clean.
 This means the diamond has no inclusions or blemishes that are noticeable to the naked eye.
 This doesn’t mean you need to get the highest grade in clarity.
 For most diamonds, VS2 or above in clarity will be eye-clean.
 There may be inclusions noticeable under strong magnification, but they will not affect the everyday beauty of your diamond.

 You can save a bit by settling for a grade that is clean to the naked eye, and not overpaying for grades that don’t give a noticeable difference in appearance.
-For example, this VS2 clarity radiant diamond doesn’t have any obvious difference in appearance to a similarly graded VS1 diamond.
+For example, this VS2 clarity radiant diamond from James Allen doesn’t have any obvious difference in appearance to a similarly graded VS1 diamond.